 Members contribute in multiple ways to the development and promotion of a strong and independent Bar and to the legal profession in general.

-Colin Edelman QC was appointed Chairman of the Board of Directors of Bar Mutual Indemnity Fund Ltd as of 1 April 2013.
-He has been a Director of Bar Mutual since 2007 and a Deputy Chairman since 2009.
-Colin and Stephen Killalea QC are both engaged in Middle Temple’s Advocacy Training programmes which trains students, pupils, new practitioners and new trainers during residential and non-residential weekend programmes and evening workshops.
+Colin Edelman KC and Stephen Killalea KC are both engaged in Middle Temple’s Advocacy Training programmes which trains students, pupils, new practitioners and new trainers during residential and non-residential weekend programmes and evening workshops.
 Colin Mendoza is an instructor and examiner at the Inns of Court School of Law, and contributor to the Schools Manuals on the skills of opinion writing and drafting skeleton arguments.

 In addition to the above we participate in scholarship interviews to attract the best talent to the Bar.

 Devereux offers equal opportunities and we take our responsibility to collate and provide Diversity Data seriously.
-The most recent figures were collected in December 2015 and published in March 2016.
-The survey was conducted anonymously and participation was voluntary: 70 questionnaires were sent to both members and staff and resulted in a 79% response rate.
-The numbers related to those that did not complete the questionnaire; ticked ‘prefer not to say’ or omitted to answer the question are reflected under the heading ‘Not available’.
+The most recent figures were collected in January 2020 and published in February 2020.
+The survey was conducted anonymously and participation was voluntary: 70 questionnaires were sent to both members and staff and resulted in a 63% response rate.
+The numbers relating to those who did not complete the questionnaire, ticked ‘prefer not to say’ or omitted to answer the question, are reflected under the heading ‘Not available’.
 Click here to view the results.

-In 2011 we recycled our old telephone system and handsets to a charity for the homeless and do not send any refuse to landfill such as furniture.
+We donated our old telephone system, handsets and mobile phones to charities for the homeless and guide dogs and do not send any refuse to landfill, such as furniture.

 Living Wage Employer